Umbrella Corps: Development

 The game was developed by Capcom's Osaka studio, which is Capcom's headquarters.
 The team aimed to create a game with concentrated fast-paced combat and multiplayer experience offered by current eSports in the market.
 Instead of a large open environment, the maps featured in the game are usually small and dense.
 The game drew influences from western-style shooters for Windows.
 The name of the Asian version, "Resident Evil: Umbrella Corps", was trademarked by Capcom on July 29, 2015, and was revealed at the Sony Computer Entertainment's press conference at the 2015 Tokyo Game Show one and a half month later.
-It is a downloadable game, and was set to be released for Windows and PlayStation 4 in May 2016.
+It is a downloadable game which also saw a limited physical release in Asia, and was set to be released for Windows and PlayStation 4 in May 2016.
 The game was later delayed to June 21, 2016.

 Reception

 Pre-release

 Reception to the game was generally negative.
 On its reveal, critics compared the game to the Call of Duty franchise and Capcom's own Resident Evil: Operation Raccoon City, which itself had a mixed reception.
 Andy Chalk from PC Gamer thought that the game strayed too far from the franchise and thought that it was a pointless addition to the series.
-Nicholas Tan from Game Revolution thought that Umbrella Corps was a standard and generic first-person shooter with a Resident Evil skin on it.
+Nicholas Tan from GameRevolution thought that Umbrella Corps was a standard and generic first-person shooter with a Resident Evil skin on it.
 Steven Burns from VideoGamer.com criticized the small size of the maps (which he considered “generally quite boring") and the field of view.
 He described Umbrella Corps as "a bizarre mishmash of styles and elements that don't fit together at all" and very expensive "for too little in the way of quality".
-However, Michael McWhertor from Polygon, praised the game after trying it.
+However, Michael McWhertor from Polygon praised the game after trying it.
 He added that the game can offer "quick" fun despite being odd and thought that it suits its budgeted price.
 Some previewers said that the game looks nothing like a Resident Evil game.
 On June 15, 2016, Famitsu gave the game score of 9/9/9/9- 36/40.